Matthew Wrinkles: Incarceration

 On November 3, 2009, after the Indiana Supreme Court declined Wrinkles' final review motion, an execution date of December 11, 2009, was announced.
 A week later, Wrinkles appeared as a guest, via remote feed from the prison, on a segment of The Oprah Winfrey Show, where he was confronted by members of his victims' families.

 Execution

-Wrinkles' last meal—prime rib, loaded baked potato, pork chops with fries, rolls and two salads with ranch dressing—was served on December 9.
-Indiana serves the traditional last meal three days prior to execution, maintaining that a condemned prisoner tends to lose appetite as the time of execution approaches.

-Fellow inmate Rick Pearish noted in a 2013 documentary that Wrinkles shouted "I'll see you fellas!" down the cell block corridor as a last goodbye whilst being led to the death house on the Indiana State Prison grounds.
+Wrinkles's last meal—prime rib, loaded baked potato, pork chops with fries, rolls and two salads with ranch dressing—was served on December 9.
+Indiana serves the traditional last meal three days prior to execution, based on the assumption that a condemned prisoner tends to lose appetite as the time of execution approaches.
+Fellow inmate Rick Pearish noted in a 2013 documentary that Wrinkles shouted, "I'll see you fellas!" down the cell block corridor as a last goodbye whilst being led to the death house on the Indiana State Prison grounds.
 His execution by lethal injection took place as scheduled; the time of death was 12:39 a.m.
 CST on December 11, 2009.
 He was 49 years old.
 Wrinkles declined to make a final statement, saying only, "Let's get it done.
 Let's lock and load ... it's plagiarized, but what the hell."

+Wrinkles remained the state of Indiana's most recent execution for just over 15 years until the state executed Joseph Corcoran on December 18, 2024.